-IELTS (International English Language Testing System)
+IELTS (Internationa Testing System) l English Language

 Speaking 6.0

 Writing 6.0

 Reading 6.0

 Listening 6.0

 Overall 6.5

 QUT's Executive MBA is designed to take experienced managers to new levels as highly skilled leaders.

 The concept of 'knowing one's self' lies at the forefront of the program, facilitating the development of a deep understanding of personal goals and leadership traits.